experimentarium/times/docs/part-2/07-climate-module.md

 >
 > Note that the *f(x,y)* function, which quantifies the cross-effects on forcing of the presence in the atmosphere of both gases (CH4 and N2O), is not quite symmetrical in the two gases.
 As usual, the 0 subscript indicates the pre-industrial times (1750)

 d) *EXOFOR(y)* is the increase in total radiative forcing at period *t* relative to pre-industrial level due to GHGs that are not represented explicitly in the model.
 Units = W/m^2^.
 In Nordhaus and Boyer (1999), only emissions of CO~2~ were explicitly modeled, and therefore O(y) accounted for all other GHG's.
 In TIMES, N~2~O and CH~4~ are fully accounted for, but some other substances are not (e.g. CFC's, aerosols, ozone, etc.).
 Therefore, our values for *EXOFOR(y)* will differ from those in Nordhaus and Boyer.
-It is the modeler's responsibility to include in the calculation of *EXOFOR(y)* only the forcings from those gases and other causes that are not modeled.
-Table A-3 shows a possible trajectory for EXOFOR.
+It is the modeler's responsibility to include in the calculation of *EXOFOR(y)* only the forcings from those gases and other causes that are not modeled. {numref}`tiam-world-exoforcing-example` shows a possible trajectory for EXOFOR.

 The parameterization of the three forcing equations (4a, 4b, 4c) is not controversial and relies on the results reported by Working Group I in the IPCC.
 IPCC (2001, Table 6.2, p.358) provides a value of 3.7 for γ, smaller than the one used by Nordhaus and Boyer (γ = 4.1).
 We have adopted this lower value of 3.7 W/m^2^ as default in TIMES.
 Users are free to experiment with other values of the γ parameter.
 The same reference provides the entire expressions for all three forcing equations.